Yusufawzy/Programming-Language-Interpreter-W/README.md

 # Programming Language Interpreter W
- a big project to interpret the programming language W, which has specific syntax and semantics.
+A big project to interpret the programming language W, which has its own specific syntax and semantics.